Posts

 Comments

 Given that this is a static site and my readership is generally of the variety that frequents GitHub, I’ve employed Giscus for comment functionality.
-This essentially uses the discussion page of my website’s repo on GitHub as a database.
+This uses the discussion page of my website’s repo on GitHub as what is essentially a database.

-Hyperlinks are the backbone of the web, and I employ some rudimentary CSS regex to prefix most links with icons to indicate if they link to an anchor within the page, a page within this site, or an external location.
+Hyperlinks are the backbone of the web, and I employ some rudimentary CSS regex to suffix most links with icons to indicate if they link to an anchor within the page or an external location.
+Links within this site aren’t suffixed.
 While it would be possible to extend beyond this and start fetching favicons for each link as seen in TurnTrout’s ‘The Pond’, I feel that is beyond scope for my site and adds unnecessary complexity.

 Advanced Figures

-Figures containing images get a quite literal glow up.
-The image of the figure is duplicated, aligned behind the actual image, and blurred to permit a glow effect.
+Figures containing images get a glow inspired by YouTube’s ambient mode.
+To achieve this, the image of the figure is duplicated, aligned behind the actual image, scaled up a tad, and blurred to permit a glow effect.
 This glow effect helps figures feel more like part of the page, rather than something slapped into it.

 For applicable cases, figures will open into full-screen lightboxes when clicked.
-These lightboxes display the caption, attribution, and alt text as available.
+These lightboxes display the figcaption and alt text as available.

-I’ve got a reference implantation on CodePen of the glow and lightbox functionality, which is used in production on this site as figures.js
+I’ve got a reference implementation on CodePen of the glow and lightbox functionality, which is used in production on this site as figures.js.

 Also, as part of my figures, I have classes set up that allow for censoring or allowing inversion of images.
 On posts like My Experience Biohacking, where there are some slightly bloody images, or situations where I may need to hide a spoiler, I can blur the content until hovered or focused.